How I vibe-coded this entire site in a weekend

 Keystatic.
 Getting the visual admin editor to play nicely with the custom MDX components I'd already designed.
 Keystatic had its own opinions about how MDX should be serialized, and my components had different opinions.
 They kept fighting.
 I'd save a post in the admin, and Keystatic would silently strip my thumbnail path, or break my <Lede> tag, or refuse to recognize a field I'd defined.
 I spent half a dozen commits in a row just teaching them to share the same MDX format — widening the schema, loosening the components, moving image folders around.
 None of it was glamorous, but it was the work.

-§ 05 · What you learnedThree lessons, in descending order of smugness.
+§ 05 · What you learnedThree lessons, on vibe coding and staying human.

-One: the brief is 80% of the work.
-We thought we were "vibe-coding" — what we were actually doing was writing very long, very specific English sentences about what we wanted, and watching Claude type them into HTML.
+One: the brief is 80% of the work."Vibe coding" is actually just writing writing, or dictating very long, very specific English sentences about what I wanted, and watching Claude type them into HTML.

 Two: opinions over options.
-Every time Claude offered us three directions we got worse output than when we said "do this, in this exact way."
-Generative tools amplify whoever is loudest in the room.
-We made sure that was us.
+Every time Claude offered three directions I got worse output than when I said "do this, in this exact way."
+Without the proper supervision, generative tools will head off in the direction they choose.
+Use auto-accept sparingly when you first start.

 § 06 · The stack